 The category of Non-practicing member is open to Ordinary members in certain circumstances, such as retirement from practice.
 This option can be discussed with the Membership Secretary.

-Application for Associate membership is via the Associate Membership Application Form and is done in consultation with the applicant’s training institute or campus.
+Application for Associate membership is via the online Membership Form and is done in consultation with the applicant’s training institute or campus.
 The application must be accompanied by a Sponsor’s letter completed by an Ordinary or Distinguished member who is involved in the applicant’s training.
-This letter is submitted via the Sponsor Form.
+This letter is submitted via the online Sponsor Form.
 Acceptance as an Associate member is conditional on payment of the Associate membership fee.

 It is important to note that an Affiliate may not represent themselves to the public as practising under the auspices of AANZPA.
 The AANZPA Ethics Committee is unable to receive complaints regarding an Affiliate’s practice, so while they may choose to use the Code of Ethics to guide their practice, they should not give the impression that they are a practising member of AANZPA.